top of page

 The route down from Colvin to the col is not too bad, but the climb up to Blake from there is admittedly quite challenging.
 I'm very glad that I did not attempt this climb under the poor conditions of my previous hikes.
 Things were slow going but I did eventually make it to the top.
 The hike back down was easier than I was expecting it to be and I made it back to Colvin about an hour before sunset.

 From there I moved quickly with the little daylight I had left then stopped to eat dinner and filter some water once the sun had fully set.
 I made it back to Lake Rd. pretty quickly and from there just had an easy four mile walk back to the car.
-It felt great to be off the trail early so I could get a warm shower and still get to bed at a decent hour.
+On this final segment of the hike I was happy to be joined by another hiker on his way back to the lot.
+He was on his second round of the 46 and we had great fun swapping hiking stories for a few miles.
+Getting back to the car, it felt great to be off the trail early so I could get a warm shower and still get to bed at a decent hour.